Astrophysics (Index)About

 (diagram of a "tree", i.e., of a graph without cycles)

 A dendrogram is a diagram of a tree, as per mathematics' graph theory.
-It is the familiar type of diagram seen showing family trees such as in genealogy or in evolutionary biology.
+It is the familiar type of diagram used to show ancestors (or descendants) of an individual in genealogy or of a species in evolutionary biology.

 Dendrograms are used as one way to view astronomical data that has a hierarchical aspect and they are of current interest as a means to view hierarchical aspects of intensity mapping data, i.e., of grouping together the more-intense regions that are close to each other.
 In this case, for example, two small regions of high intensity spatially residing within a larger region of high-but-somewhat-less intensity would be "leaves" branching from a node indicating the larger region.
 And so on, hierarchically.
 Such trees (and dendrograms) can be constructed algorithmically.